GLOBAL MARKETS-Stock market party settles down for central bank reflection

 The amount of cash hedge funds are staking on a rising euro is the biggest in more than five years, the latest positioning data from the Commodity Futures Trading Commission showed.

-There were some eye-catching moves elsewhere in currency markets as economic and political concerns at one stage knocked half a percent off the Australian dollar, the South African rand and the British pound.
+There is also plenty of uncertainty over the future path of monetary policy in the United States, with U.S. President Donald Trump promising to decide this month on a new chief to replace Janet Yellen, whose term expires in May.

+Economic data will also dictate the path of interest rate hikes in the world’s largest economy, and recently that has been fairly mixed.

-The dollar was up 0.2 percent against a basket of major currencies on Thursday, having slipped a bit on Wednesday after a survey showed hiring slowed to an 11-month low of 135,000, partly to disruptions from hurricanes, although this was better than economists’ median forecast.
+The dollar was flat against a basket of major currencies on Thursday, having slipped a bit on Wednesday after a survey showed hiring slowed to an 11-month low of 135,000 , partly to disruptions from hurricanes, although this was better than economists’ median forecast.

 They estimate a payroll increase in September of 90,000, substantially lower than the average over the past year of around 175,000, though some say investors may need to pay attention to state data due on Oct.
 20 to exclude the impact from hurricanes.

-U.S. 10-year bond yields were a tad lower at 2.32 percent, holding below multi-month peaks hit earlier this week .
+U.S. 10-year bond yields were flat at 2.33 percent, holding below multi-month peaks hit earlier this week.

 “Because U.S. economic data for August to October is likely to be disrupted by hurricanes, markets may show a much smaller response to them,” said Tomoaki Shishido, fixed income analyst at Nomura Securities.